The chemicals used to manufacture synthetic marijuana are dangerous and can lead to a number of health complications.

 What is Synthetic Marijuana?: Use, Effects, and Addiction

 Synthetic marijuana, also known as synthetic cannabinoids, is a synthetic version of tetrahydrocannabinol (THC), the psychoactive ingredient found in marijuana.
 This drug is not made the same way each time, but most often is a plant material sprayed with synthetic psychoactive chemicals.
-Though they may be marketed as safe, synthetic marijuana is more powerful than marijuana and the effects can be dangerous and unpredictable.1
+Though it may be marketed as safe, synthetic marijuana is more powerful than marijuana and the effects can be dangerous and unpredictable.
+The rate of emergency department visits related to synthetic marijuana has increased by around 3% each month since the middle of 2022.

 Synthetic Marijuana Overview

-Synthetic marijuana or cannabinoids are part of a group of drugs called new psychoactive substances (NPS).
-NPS are illegal and unregulated substances that produce mind-altering effects and have newly appeared on the market.1 Some of these drugs in their original form may not be new, but they can show up in a new altered chemical form and then fall into the category of NPS.
+Synthetic marijuana is part of a group of drugs called new psychoactive substances (NPS).
+These are illegal and unregulated substances that produce mind-altering effects and have newly appeared on the market.
+Some of these drugs in their original form may not be new, but they can show up in a new, altered chemical form and then fall into the category of NPS.

-Synthetic marijuana is sometimes referred to as “fake marijuana,” and you may expect it to mimic the effects of cannabis, but this drug often has more intense and unpredictable effects.
-It can look like a dried plant material similar to marijuana; however, this effect comes from the chemical mixture sprayed on top of plant material.2 Sellers may say it is natural and comes from plants, but synthetic cannabinoids are chemical compounds and not natural.
+Synthetic marijuana is sometimes referred to as “fake marijuana.”
+You may expect it to mimic the effects of cannabis, but this drug often has more intense and unpredictable effects.
+It can look like a dried plant material similar to marijuana; however, this effect comes from the chemical mixture sprayed on top of the plant material.
+Sellers may say it is natural and comes from plants, but synthetic cannabinoids are chemical compounds and not natural.

 Synthetic marijuana is often sold to look like incense and may even say on the package that it is not meant for human consumption.
-This label is most likely on the product to protect the seller from being held responsible for any adverse effects you may experience while using the drug or being prosecuted for a crime since many synthetic cannabinoids are illegal.2
+This label is most likely on the product to protect the seller from being held responsible for any adverse effects you may experience while using the drug or being prosecuted for a crime, since many synthetic cannabinoids are illegal.

-Synthetic cannabinoids are sold under different names such as:1,2,3,4
+Synthetic cannabinoids are sold under different names such as:

 - K2